PantherXOS/pantherx.org/_sections/intuitive/1-intuitive.md

 PantherX is designed to be familiar and intuitive, right down to the complicated but important stuff like encryption, firewall and VPN configuration.
 What you shouldn't have to deal with, has been automated, and everything else is where you'd expect it.

 Whether you're coming from Windows, MacOS or Linux, you'll feel right at home with PantherX.

+### Visibility & Transparency

+PantherX OS keeps track of the current system state, and informs you about important changes.
+With a clear overview of how you're connected to your network, what services are running and which applications are allowed to access the internet, and how, when and how much they utilize the connection.

+More experienced users can define their desired system in a configuration file, and set-up any Panther Alpha, from scratch, and without any additional experience - precise and replicable.

 ### Automatic Issue Reporting with Feedback